gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

 These parameters define the desired outputs:

 *modelname* (str)
-    Folder name where the outputs of the modellling are going to be stored.
+    Folder name where the outputs of the modeling are going to be stored.
 If it does not exist, it will be created automatically.

 *outcubes* (dict)